atmmoreira/project.github.finder.react.vite/README.md

 <br >

 ## Description
-This is a project to improve my skills with Javascript, React and CSS.
-Building a User Interface for GitHub Finder.
+This is a project to improve my skills with React, TailwindCSS and DaisyUI.
+Consuming API to GitHub Profiles.
 To see this project click <a href="https://project-github-finder-react-vite.vercel.app/"> here </a>.

 ## Screens Layout